Monday, December 27, 2021

 Williamsport's First Housing Development - Vallamont

-After the disastrous flood of 1889, a group of men lead by James B. Krause purchased The Hezekiah B. Packer for the formation of the first planned housing development in Williamsport - Vallamont.
+After the disastrous flood of 1889, a group of men lead by James B. Krause purchased The Hezekiah B. Packer farm for the formation of the first planned housing development in Williamsport - Vallamont.
 The name Vallamont came from combining the words Valley, and Mountain.

 Kraus purchased the 418 acre Packer farm for $100,000 in 1889.
 The land was located north of Rural Avenue, between Market Street and fifth avenue, just outside of the city limits.